negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 In visual art, negative space is that which surrounds the subject but is not the intended focus of attention.
 Indeed, the intelligible form is defined by what it others––what it excludes, what it is not.
 For example, alleyways occupy negative space on Google’s street map.

 Krauss constructs the **expanded field** through problematizing oppositions (sculpture as not-landscape and not-architecture).
-I argue for **refocusing the frame - expanding what counts as field**, as as valid research method, output, subject. *whyI locate my work in negative space, rendering negative-spaces.github.io -->process, margins, refocusing from within the field, boundaries/limits*
+I argue for **refocusing the frame - expanding what counts as field**, as as valid research method, output, subject. *explain why I locate my work in negative space, rendering negative-spaces.github.io -->process, margins, refocusing from within the field, boundaries/limits*

 >"research-creation suggests a mode of knowledge production that does more than simply contribute to existing realms of interdisciplinary and disciplinary data.
 Instead, without eschewing the asymmetries of hierarchical disciplinary differences, it tumbles outside of these intellectual frameworks, challenging practice/theory divides as they police what gets to count as a valid object and method, within which disciplinary framework, where, when, and how" (Loveless 2019, 70).

 *overlaying frameworks, intertextuality, diffractive reading*
 <img src="../media/process/diffractive-reading.jpg">
 My field cannot be instantaneously apprehended as the nominal City, nor can it be captured by the frame of a single map.
 Neither is one existing disciplinary framework or methodology sufficient: each time I leave home I bring along the people/stories/theories I wish to think with for the day.
 I put texts into conversation first amongst themselves.
 Heavy in my bag, their pages interlap, folding together like a pair of hands.
 Opening one, I open myself: README.md; Transform me.
 My field is the emergent web of connections drawing together (with) physical and conceptual topoi––a topology continuously transforming through intra-action.
-It is this relational entanglement that is at stake in rendering thinking through practice.
+It is this relational entanglement that is at stake in rendering thinking through practice.  (converse more here with Barad 2007, 182)

 >"Feminist accountability requires a knowledged tuned to reasonance [sic], not to dichotomy" (Haraway 1988, 588).

-## Framing
+## Framing exclusions
 ![many-stories](../media/field/jericho-beach.png)
 *Many stories exist in the landscape.
-What do you see?*
-*slightly ironic bc i have exceptional eyesight and have difficulty differentiating foreground and background. so, actually, bounding is very important for me in this thesis bc otherwise i will include every single thing i think of thats relevant.*
+What do you see? (slightly ironic bc i have exceptional sense of sight and have difficulty differentiating foreground and background. so, actually, bounding is very important (and difficult) for me in this thesis bc otherwise i will include every single thing i think of.)*
-*this page is on cutting, framing, bounding important sometimes (like writing a thesis) - background/foreground, not forclosing other possibilities - accountability for constitutive exclusions  and negative space. --> thats feminist objectivity*
+*this page is on cutting, framing, bounding important sometimes (like writing a thesis) - background/foreground, not foreclosing other possibilities - accountability for constitutive exclusions  and negative space. --> *site-ing boundaries to articulate site of interference.* thats Haraway's feminist objectivity and Barad's agential realism*

-**assuming field of encounter as interlocutor** disorients representationalist dualisms

-**Situated Knowledges** - Donna Haraway - accountability for positionality, perspective, location, situatedness, partial view.
+**assuming field of encounter as interlocutor** disorients representationalist dualisms **Situated Knowledges** - Donna Haraway - accountability for positionality, perspective, location, situatedness, partial view.
-Situated knowledge --> commonalities and differences through dialogue, in other words, a diffraction pattern
+Situated knowledge --> commonalities and differences through dialogue, in other words, a diffraction patterns
 >"Like "poems," which are sites of literary production where language too is an actor independent of intentions and authors, bodies as objects of knowledge are material-semiotic generative nodes.
 Their *boundaries* materialize in social interaction. **Boundaries are drawn by mapping practices; "objects" do not preexist as such.
 Objects are boundary projects.
 But boundaries shift from within;** boundaries are very tricky.
 What boundaries provisionally contain remains generative, productive of meanings and bodies.
 Siting (sighting) boundaries is a risky practice (Haraway 1988, 595)

-*site-ing boundaries to articulate site of interference.*

 >"The rhythmanalyst will not have these methodological obligations: rendering oneself passive, forgetting one's knowledge, in order to re-present it in its entirety in the interpretation.
 He listens - and first to his body; he learns rhythm from it, in order consequently to appreciate external rhythms....
 The rhythm analyst will not be obliged to *jump* from the inside to the outside of observed *bodies*; he should come to listen to them *as a whole* and unify them by taking his own rhythms as a reference: by integrating the outside with the inside and vice versa...
 The *object* is not inert; time is not set aside for the *subject*.
 It is only slow in relation to our time, to our body, the measure of rhythms...The rhythmanalyst calls on all his senses...
 He thinks with his body, not in the abstract, but in lived temporality...He garbs himself in this tissue of the lived, of the everyday.
-(Lefebvre's *Rhythmanalysis* 27-31) >"Deep mapping... presupposed the embodied presence of the researcher 'within' the space under investigation" (Roberts 2018, 11).s/citing the body *(unlike RA though deep mapping does generate interferences - pg 31 - addressed elsewhere)*
+(Lefebvre's *Rhythmanalysis* 27-31) >"Deep mapping... presupposed the embodied presence of the researcher 'within' the space under investigation" (Roberts 2018, 11).s/citing the body *(unlike Rhythmanalyst (RA) though deep mapping does generate interferences - pg 31 - addressed elsewhere)*

 >"Situated knowledges require that the object of knowledge be pictured as an actor and agent, not as a screen or a ground or a resources...
 Accounts of a "real" world do not, then, depend on a logic of "discovery" but on a power-charged social relation of "conversation" (Haraway 1988, 592 - 593).